EasyPost/easy-ui/documentation/specs/VerticalNav.md

 ## Design

 `VerticalNav` will be a compound component consisting of `VerticalNav`, `VerticalNav.Item`, and `VerticalNav.Subnav`.
 A vertical list of links with expandable top-level items can be rendered with an `ExpandableVerticalNav`.

 `VerticalNav` uses React Stately's `useListState` hook behind the scenes.
 This not only handles managing the selection of items but provides consistency with other Easy UI component APIs. `ExpandableVerticalNav` uses React Stately's `useTreeState` hook to support expansion.

+`VerticalNav` can optionally render a logo at the top of the navigation with the `renderLogo` render prop. `VerticalNav` can optionally render a banner at the top of the navigation with the `renderBanner` render prop.

+`VerticalNav` supports rendering a supplementary action at the bottom of the navigation container using the `supplementaryAction` prop. `supplementaryAction` accepts a `text` prop for the action text, along with a `render` prop for supplying the action's underlying element.
+This pattern allows the behavior of the action to be controlled by the consumer (e.g. link or button) while preserving the action's content design requirements within `VerticalNav`.

 `VerticalNav.Item` controls rendering individual links within a list.
 It contains props for the link's `label`, `icon`, and optionally a `children` prop to render nested subnavigation.